dart-lang/site-www/src/_guides/language/coming-from/js-to-dart.md

 description: Leverage your JavaScript knowledge when learning Dart.
 ---

 This guide aims to leverage your JavaScript programming knowledge when learning Dart.
-It showcases key similarities and differences in both languages, and introduces Dart concepts that are not present in JavaScript.
+It showcases key similarities and differences in both languages, and introduces Dart concepts that unsupported in JavaScript.
-As a JavaScript developer,
-Dart should feel quite familiar, as both languages share many concepts.
+As a JavaScript developer, Dart should feel quite familiar, as both languages share many concepts.

 Like JavaScript, Dart runs on an event loop,